 Jessica grew up in a religious suburb of Houston, Texas, one of a handfull of students that was not of the Christian faith.
 She was raised in a reform Jewish household in which questioning and reason were valued, and her interest in science blossomed.
 While making the transition from high school to college, she began to avidly read books on secularism and atheism, and embraced a Secular Humanist world view.

 Jessica graduated from the University of Miami in 2012 with a BA in biology and a minor in political science.
-This is her first job in the secular movement, but was active with UM’s SSA affiliate, SHAARKS.
+She was active with an SSA affiliate at UM, SHAARKS.

 Joe McNally, Administrative Assistant

 Joe McNally is the Administrative Assistant for the Secular Student Alliance.
 He was historian, newsletter coordinator, and president of Students For Freethought at The Ohio State University (now SSA at Ohio State).
 He studied Computer and Information Science and Management and Information Systems.
-In addition to the SSA, he also works for the Starbucks Coffee Company.
-He sings in a church choir, is involved with the Columbus Curling Club, and is a big fan of the Buckeyes, Browns, and Blue Jackets.
+He sings in a church choir, plays kickball with the Columbus Curling Club, and is a big fan of the Buckeyes, Browns, and Blue Jackets.